milanlx/milanlx.github.io/_pages/project.md

   - Trained and validated the model on TRANSCOS dataset with ~1200 images, evaluated the effectiveness of various data augmentation tricks such as flipping, cropping, and adjusting contrast/brightness.
   - Attained a 4.47 MAE that is comparable to state-of-the-art models.
 The full report can be found [here](https://milanlx.github.io/files/10707_project.pdf).

+* *Regression Analysis*
+  - Investigated patterns and developed classification models that help to refine advertising strategies for regular check-ups in less developed countries.
+The full report is listed [here](https://milanlx.github.io/files/36707_project3.pdf).
+Essentially,
+  - A random forest model is chosen to rank the importance of covariates that motivate regular check-ups.
+  - A logistic regression model is implemented to identify key features and reference likelihood of the people that can be potentially persuaded for check-up.